tasneem94/todo-list/README.md

-Tried our ReactJs for the first time.
+Tried out ReactJs for the first time.
 This is a simple Todo list created using react.

 # Getting Started with Create React App